 Nana Ama, London, Aug 2025, by Feruza Afewerki

-What started out as an instinctive need to ask questions, has spiralled into a steady practice of writing about or collaborating with architects, artists and cultural practitioners on work that engages with themes of intersectionality, sustainability, nostalgia, community, cultural heritage and identity.
+What started out as an instinctive need to ask questions, has spiralled over the years into a steady practice of collaborating with or writing about artists, designers and cultural practitioners on themes of intersectionality, nostalgia, community, cultural heritage and identity.

-I’ve written articles both digitally and in-print for Wallpaper*, Architectural Digest ME, Dazed, and MANJU Journal, photographed for various publicly programmed events with Somerset House, Bow Arts, Barbican Centre, New Architecture Writers and co-produced creative projects with The Photographer’s Gallery London, Barbican Centre and more.
+I’ve written articles both digitally and in-print for Wallpaper*, Architectural Digest ME, Dazed, and MANJU Journal.
+I’ve also photographed several publicly programmed events with cultural Somerset House, Bow Arts, Barbican Centre, New Architecture Writers and co-produced creative projects with The Photographer’s Gallery London, Barbican Centre and more.

 I also love languages, I speak English, Spanish, Italian fluently, some Twi and French, bringing a deeply communicative, empathetic and open mindset to the work I do.

-Whether I’m behind the camera or interviewing someone for a story, I’m always searching for ways to make spaces and conversations in arts and culture feel more accessible, inclusive and expansive.
+Whether I’m behind the camera or with a pen in hand, I am driven by a need to make conversations in arts and culture feel more accessible, inclusive and expansive.